networkservicemesh/networkservicemesh/sdk/README.md

 As there is no explicit configuration, the *ConnectionEndpoint*, *IpamEndpoint* and the composed *nsmEndpoint* are initalized with the matching environment variables.

 ## Creating an Advanced Endpoint

-TBD
+The NSM SDK Endpoint API enables plugging together different functionalities based on the `CompositeEndpoint` interface.
+The basic principle is that the `Request` call handlers are chained together in a process called composition.
+The function call to create such *composite* is `NewCompositeEndpoint(endpoints ...ChainedEndpoint) *CompositeEndpoint`.
+Its argument order determines the order of `Request` call chaining.
+The arguments implement the `ChainedEndpoint` interface.

-### Writing a Composite
+### Writing a ChainedEndpoint

 Writing a new *composite* is done better by extending the `BaseCompositeEndpoint` strucure.
-It already implemenst the `CompositeEndpoint` interface.
+It already implemenst the `ChainedEndpoint` interface.

-`CompositeEndpoint` method description:
+`ChainedEndpoint` method description:

  * `Request(context.Context, *NetworkServiceRequest) (*connection.Connection, error)` - the request handler.
 The contract here is that the implementer should call next composite's Request method and should return whatever should be the incoming connection.
-Example: check the implementation in `sdk/endpoint/composite/monitor.go`
+Example: check the implementation in `sdk/endpoint/monitor.go`
  * `Close(context.Context, *connection.Connection) (*empty.Empty, error)` - the close handler.
 The implementer should ensure that next composite's Close method is called before returning.
  * `GetNext() CompositeEndpoint` - do not override.
 Gets the next composite in the chain.
 Used in `Request` and `Close` methods.
  * `GetOpaque(interface{}) interface{}` - get an arbitrary data from the composite.
 Both the parameter and the return are freely interpreted data and specific to the composite.
 See `GetOpaque` in `sdk/endpoint/composite/client.go`.